scylladb/scylla-code-samples/deploy_and_install_scylla_ansible_script/README.md

-Running the playbook on all host group: ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook scylla_deployment.yml -i servers.ini -t / --tags only runs plays and tasks tagged with these values --skip-tags only runs plays and tasks whose tags do not match these values
+Running the playbook on all host group:   ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook scylla_deployment.yml -i servers.ini
+ -t / --tags only runs plays and tasks tagged with these values --skip-tags only runs plays and tasks whose tags do not match these values

 For example, use  '--skip-tags=conf,reboot'  for the following purposes:
 - Install ScyllaDB on a client (loader), so to have access to Cassandra-stress tool
-- Install ScyllaDB on an intermediate node, so to have access to the ScyllaDB sstableloader tool
+- Install ScyllaDB on an intermediate node, so to have access to the ScyllaDB sstableloader tool (for migration process)

-Another example is to use '--tags=prereq,java' if you only wish to install java8 on Ubuntu14 / Debian.
+Another example:   use  '--tags=prereq,java'  if you only wish to install java8 on Ubuntu14 / Debian.

 List all tasks:   ansible-playbook scylla_deployment.yml --list-tasks

 playbook: scylla_deployment.yml
 play #1 (host_group_name_from_ini_file): host_group_name_from_ini_file                        TAGS: []